-It has been devised by Patrick Bryan, a professional masseur for 20 years and a shaveologist for eight, to include the highlights of the best shaves he’s had in his travels, particularly India and Turkey, and with traditional old school English barbers back in the 1970’s and 80’s (when he was a very young man!).
+It has been devised by Patrick Bryan, a professional masseur for 20 years and a shaveologist for eight, to include the highlights of the best shaves he’s had in his travels, particularly India and Turkey, and with traditional old school English barbers back in the 1970’s and 80’s.

 Little traditional details, like dusting with talc after the shave, alongside threading and singeing, added to massage techniques, all combine in a truly relaxing, pampering treatment.

-Our shaveologists come from a wide range of backgrounds (massage/beauty/hairdressing/barbering) and we encourage them to use these skills in their shaves.
+Our shaveologists come from a wide range of backgrounds – massage, beauty, hairdressing and barbering – and we encourage them to use these skills in their shaves.

 Our course notes will give you all the pre-requisite information that you need, and also come with a shavette style straight razor (minus the blade) so that you can get comfortable with the correct razor holds.

 10% OFF ALL WET SHAVING COURSES, DISCOUNT CODE NOV14